 Having joined Crédit Lyonnais at the end of 1990, Jérôme Brunel successively held several operational management positions in France and then at international level in Asia and North America before becoming Director of Human Resources in 2001.
 He was then appointed Director of Human Resources for the Crédit Agricole Group at the time of the merger between Crédit Agricole and Crédit Lyonnais in 2003.
 Following this, he successively held the positions of Head of the Regional Mutuals Division and Head of Capital Investment at Crédit Agricole SA, Head of Private Banking and Head of Public Affairs at Crédit Agricole SA.
 He was Company Secretary of the group until his retirement on December 31, 2019.

-Offices and functions held as of December 31, 2021 Listed company President of the Diaconesses Croix Saint-Simon hospital
+President of the Diaconesses Croix Saint-Simon hospital